 When filing your taxes, it’s important to balance maximizing deductions while maintaining the image of consistent revenue.
 Although writing off a sizable portion of your taxes can allow you to minimize your annual expenses, having too many tax deductions may create some complications with potential lenders.

 Your income statement is a report of how your business has historically experienced cash flows.
 Generally speaking, an income statement will be clearly divided into columns of revenues and expenses.

-Income statements are very useful for lenders who want to understand how a business has performed over the past year(s).
-Even if your expenses exceed your revenues — which is often the case for newer businesses — your income statement is still an important piece of financial information that a lender will want to have.
+Income statements are especially useful for business lenders who want to understand how a business has performed over the past year(s).
+Even if your expenses exceed your revenues — which is often the case for newer businesses — all types of lenders will want to view your income statement.

 5. Balance Sheet